-The Upstream Flow AVP M field Mandatory bit MUST be set to a 1.
+The CCAP Core MUST set the Upstream Flow AVP M field (Mandatory bit) to 1.

-The CCAP Core MAY include more than one flow id for pseudowires with PSP-UEPI-SCQAM and PSP-UEPI-OFDMA L2-Specific Sublayer Subtypes in ICRQ message.
+The CCAP Core MAY include more than one Flow ID for pseudowires with PSP-UEPI-SCQAM and PSP-UEPI-OFDMA L2-Specific Sublayer Subtypes in ICRQ message.
 For pseudowires with L2-Specific Sublayer Subtypes other than PSP-UEPI-SCQAM and PSP-UEPI-OFDM the CCAP CORE MUST include exactly one Upstream Flow AVP with Flow ID equal to zero in ICRQ message.